yzhang31-page/yzhang31-page.github.io/projects.md

 #### Undergraduate students and projects (SAT301 FYP)
+-	Haojun Shen, Development and Evaluation of a Network Framework for Multiuser Cross-Reality Experience, AY2023/24
+-	Jiayi Zhao, Differences between VR and AR in Cultural Heritage Active Learning: A Comparative Study based on the SOR model and Engagement Theory, AY2023/24 (🥇*Distinction*)
+-	Mingge Ma, The Impact of AI Agents in the Virtual Museum, AY2023/24 (🥇*Distinction*, 📝 *Published in IJHCI, SCI Q1, CCF B*)
+-	Yuexin Yao, Textual Information Presentation in Virtual Museums: Exploring Environment-, Object-, and User-based ApproachesAY2023/24 (🥇*Distinction*, 📝 *Published in IEEE ISMAR 2024, CCF B*)
 - Mingze Wu, LonelyDance: Examining Player Experience, Performance and Social Acceptability of Dance Exergaming in Virtual Reality, AY2022/23 (🥇*Distinction*)
 - Ruixiang Zhao, LetMeHear: Comparing the Effects of Visual and Auditory Stimuli on User Emotion and Engagement in Virtual Reality, AY2022/23 (🥇*Distinction*)
 - Xuansheng Xia, Evaluating the Degree of Involvement in Multiusers Asymmetric Virtual Reality, AY2022/23 (🥇*Distinction*, 📝 *Published in ISMAR 2023, CCF B*)
-- Ziyue Zhao, LeanOn: Simulating Balance Vehicle Locomotion in Virtual Environments, AY2022/23 (🥇*Distinction*, 📝 *Published in ISMAR 2023, CCF B*)
+- Ziyue Zhao, LeanOn: Simulating Balance Vehicle Locomotion in Virtual Environments, AY2022/23 (🥇*Distinction*, 📝 *Published in IEEE ISMAR 2023, CCF B*)
-- Yifan Wang, Artifacts Interactions in Virtual Museums, AY2022/23 (🥇*Distinction*, 📝 *Published in ISMAR 2023, CCF B*)
+- Yifan Wang, Artifacts Interactions in Virtual Museums, AY2022/23 (🥇*Distinction*, 📝 *Published in IEEE ISMAR 2023, CCF B*)
-- Fangze Qiu, D-IFSC: Data Visualization of IFSC Sport Climbing Competition and Athlete Data, AY2022/23 (🥇*Distinction*)
+- Fangze Qiu, D-IFSC: Data Visualization of IFSC Sport Climbing Competition and Athlete Data, AY2022/23 (🥇*Distinction*, 📝 *Published in INTERACT 2023, CCF B*)
 - Chongxi Yu, An Efficiency Application to Manage Time and Wealth (WeChat Mini Program), AY2022/23
 - Bingjie Xie, An Efficiency Application to Manage Time and Wealth (Web App), AY2022/23
 - Dingding Chen, An Application to Support Boulder Problems Creation in Gyms (iOS & Android), AY2021/22 (🥇*Distinction*)